 Anyway, God uses our existing talents and he uses them to teach us about new horizons.

 At the same time this story shows that we are not immediately perfect.
 We have so much to learn.
 As fishermen, we don’t always know where the fish are.
-As financial advisors, we may put our trust in the wrong experts and trends.
+As financial advisers, we may put our trust in the wrong experts and trends.
 Priests may hurt people by putting outward appearances above the interests of their flock.
 And so I could go on.
 It is no wonder that Jesus wants the first disciples to be near him for a few years.
 We should stay close to him, too, learning from him every day, asking for and being open to the Holy Spirit.

 Catching and being caught